nuts-foundation/nuts-specification/rfc/rfc004-verifiable-transactional-graph.md

 E.g.: in small networks, the number of care organizations might be so small, that one could guess the receiving organization with relatively large accuracy.
 Especially when they are issued (and re-issued after they expire) by an automated process.
 This problem gets smaller when the network grows.

+### A.2 Heads, `prevs` and branches

+In previous versions of the specification, the `prevs` was specified to contain all current heads of the DAG.
+This requirement has changed due to:

+- when creating a lot of transactions, lots of branches are created.
+Adding these heads to the next transaction greatly increases the size of the transaction.
+- the state of the DAG is no longer indicated by its heads but rather by an XOR value and its IBLT structure.
+See [RFC017](./rfc017-distributed-network-grpc-v2.md)

+Referring to a previous transaction is still required to make sure the Lamport Clock still increases with each transaction.